LelsersLasers/HouseOfCards/README.md

 	- Face => 10 damage
 	- Ace => One shot
 	- Else => number value of card
-- Score
+- Score and XP
-	- 1 point per enemy killed
+	- 1 per enemy killed
+- There is a movement speed penalty while shooting and reloading

 ## Power ups